KuraTheDog/Prio-plus/README.md

 * Client arguments are `num_inputs server0_port server1_port operand max_bits linreg_degree`

 Ports and max bits need to be consistent across runs and both servers and the client.
-Max bits is only used for int based summations.
+Max bits is used for int based summations, and must match the server value in this case.
+For MAXOP, client max bit instead determines the max value (e.g. 7 -> 128), and does not have to match the servers.
 Server 0 port tells Server 0 which port to open, and server 1 which port of server 0 is open.

 # Outline